How To: Get Rid of Rabbits

 Fill the trench you created in Step 1 with dirt or soil, packed securely together so the fence doesn’t wobble in the wind.

 Every few days, check your fence for signs of weakness—particularly along the bottom and the stakes.
 Keep spare chicken wire for bolstering and patching as needed.

 METHOD 4: USE REPELLENTS

 Rabbits follow their powerful noses to find delicious-smelling foods (like your vegetable garden).
 Repellents work by changing the smell or taste of these items, thus deterring rabbits.
-Check with your garden center for natural rabbit repellents, and keep the following considerations in mind when choosing the best option for your yard:
+Check with your garden center for natural rabbit repellents, or purchase a product online (view example on Amazon).